Hitachi 917

-The Hitachi 917 is an automated biochemistry analyser used by medical laboratories to process biological fluid specimens, such as urine, cerebrospinal fluid, and most commonly, blood.
+The Hitachi 917 is an automated biochemistry analyser utilise medical laboratories to process biological fluid specimens, such as urine, cerebrospinal fluid, and most commonly, blood.

 Manufactured by Boehringer Mannheim, the Hitachi 917 is a commonly used routine chemical bichromatic analyser.
 Capable of doing 1200 test/hour with ISE, it is a popular choice among small to medium size laboratories.

 Appearance and use

 The 917 has two trays for racks, plus a stat rack.
 Racks that hold five test tubes slide in on the left side of the machine.
 There are two reagents carousels on the right side of the 917.
 In the centre, towards the back, are the reaction vessels, where the chemical reactions take place.